 Issuers can promote program growth through clearly outlining next steps for recipients and simplifying the enrollment journey for prospective candidates.
-Recipients can be encouraged to pursue continuous learning by including a link to the next recommended course in the credential delivery email, including a link on the dedicated credential page, and by utilizing the Collections feature to build linear or nonlinear learning pathways.
+Recipients can be encouraged to pursue continuous learning by including a link to the next recommended course in the credential delivery email, including a link on the dedicated credential page, and by utilizing the Pathways feature to build engaging, easy-to-follow learning pathways.
 This is particularly effective for learning providers that charge on a per-course basis.
 Additionally, third-parties that visit the dedicated credential page can follow on-page links to the course sign-up page, the course website, and the issuing organization’s website.
 This streamlines the process of enrollment for candidates and helps to drive additional sign-ups.

 How to set-up WordPress Integration